A Select List of Our Authors

 Mira Jacob

-Author of GOOD TALK: A Memoir in Conversations (One World), a finalist for the National Critics Circle Book Award; one of the top non-fiction titles of 2019 (according to the New York Times, Kirkus, Publishers Weekly, Esquire, Chicago Tribune, Library Journal, and others); and longlisted for the 2020 PEN American Award.
-Jacob is also a literary novelist of the critically-acclaimed debut THE SLEEPWALKER'S GUIDE TO DANCING (Random House).
+Best-selling author of GOOD TALK: A Memoir in Conversations (One World), a finalist for the National Critics Circle Book Award; one of the top non-fiction titles of 2019 (according to the New York Times, Kirkus, Publishers Weekly, Esquire, Chicago Tribune, Library Journal, and others); and longlisted for the 2020 PEN American Award.
+Jacob is also the author of the critically-acclaimed and best-selling debut literary novel entitled THE SLEEPWALKER'S GUIDE TO DANCING (Random House).

 Ruth Kassinger